Jewish Adult Education

 Deepen Your Relationship with Judaism, Our Rabbis, and Sinai's Members

-To learn more about our Adult Education Programs, consult the calendar for meeting times, or call the temple for information.
+To learn more about our Adult Education Programs, check our calendar for meeting times, or call the temple for information.

 Adult B’nai Mitzvah Program